-I’ve spent the last few weeks talking to a few potential new clients and friends who either work in HR or L&D. They work in medium to large organisations, which are going through periods of change - either growth spurts or internal reorganisations.
+We spend a lot of time in consultancy conversations and just catching up with clients and friends who either work in Human Resources or Learning & Development (or both!).
+Many work in medium to large organisations, which are going through periods of change - either growth spurts or internal reorganisations.
 Some are just getting started with what they call eLearning and others are much further into their ‘eLearning implementations’.

-What is my rant?
-None of the people I spoke to are happy with their progress!
+Very few are satisfied with their progress!
 For those just getting started, the options are overwhelming and they are not clear on the path they should take.
-For those somewhat down the line, they feel that eLearning has over promised and under delivered.
+For those along their learning journey, they feel that eLearning has over promised and under delivered.

 Some eLearning providers are not giving the right support

-If you hangout on social media as often as I do, you’ll be rolling your eyes along with me.
-Most of the L&D and eLearning gurus have been talking about ‘beyond eLearning’ and the ‘L&D crisis’ for some time.
+If you hangout on social media as often as I do, you’ll feel the same frustration as our clients do.
+Most of the thought leaders in talent development have been talking about ‘beyond eLearning’ and the ‘L&D crisis’ for some time.
 And although some change is happening in a few organisations, it is not widespread enough yet.

 Who is advising these organisations?

-We need to stop talking about eLearning, especially as just a cost-effective replacement to classroom learning.
+We need to stop talking about eLearning, and the LMS system that delivers it, as just a cost-effective replacement to classroom learning.
 We can and should be doing so much better now.
 We need to work with our clients at a strategic level rather than just selling tools or content.

 The evolution of the LMS

 In this diagram, we capture the evolution of the LMS over the past 20 years.